ctLow's Photography Basics

 Our eyes see stereoscopically, which quite often gives a scene that extra three-dimensional oomph - width, height and depth - which makes it seem worth recording.
 We see the third dimension partly from having two eyes, each of which sees a slightly different image, which our minds interpret as depth.
 Also, however, we see depth even when looking with only one eye, because we know about it, and our minds impute it into the scene.
 But, for reasons which elude me, that effect vanishes when actually viewing a photograph.
 You can only see two dimensions, so things which depend upon three-dimensionality for their impact won't impact.

 Now, you can certainly simulate a third dimension in photographs, creating illusions of depth, but illusions they remain.
 And it rarely happens serendipitously - you have to consciously make it happen.
 But I won't go into this further just now.

 Visualize depth of field

 Any photographable scene has a range of intensity of light - the contrast or brightness range - and the human eye can cope with a much wider range than can most photographic media.
-This definitely applies to film, and also, in my early and preliminary experience, to digital photography.
-The electronic tools for managing contrast post-exposure can't completely overcome this, as far as I have seen.
+This definitely applies to film, and also to unprocessed digital files (but see Digital below).

 Most frequently, we see the example of people on a bright, sun-shiny beach, whose eye sockets have blackened out.
 The photographer didn't see blackened sockets through the viewfinder when he/she made the exposure.
 But the picture returns that way from the developing lab.